antoniocapelo/awty/README.md

 You can find a live demo [here](http://antoniocapelo.github.io/awty)

+# Instalation

+Awty can be downloaded as a zip file - you can check the latest release [here](https://github.com/antoniocapelo/awty/releases) or you can let **bower** do the work for you, by running:

+    bower install awty

 # Basic Usage

 * In your html include the awty script: ``<script src="js/awty/dist/awty.min.js"></script>``